lex-node/governance/constitution/constitution.md

 * **USDRelayTargetRange:** an off-chain pricing parameter, enabling the Council to signal what they believe the rough long-term price range (in USD) should be for relays, to ensure Pocket Network’s service is competitive enough to attract new Apps
 * **Validator Node:** a Node that: (a) validates, services and dispatches relay requests, relays and other transactions on the Pocket Network, is eligible to be randomly selected as a "block proposer" for the Pocket Blockchain and validates the blocks proposed by other such Nodes; and (b) maintains staked at least the current minimum amount of POKT required by the Pocket Protocol to perform such functions on the Pocket Network.
 * **Vote:** a transaction within the Council by a Voter to approve a proposed action
-* **Voter:** a Stakeholder who has successfully claimed a Voting Token, which means they are now a voting member of the Council
+* **Voter:** a Stakeholder who has validly acquired and controls any Voting Tokens in accordance with this Constitution and the Council Protocol.
 * **Voter Distribution:** the demographic of Voting Token holders
 * **Voting Token:** a blockchain token representing the owner’s right to submit Vote transactions [NOTE TO TEAM: do outstanding Voting Tokens cease to function within the Council if one of the conditions precedent re: the underlying Governance Stake ceases to be satisfied (e.g., the relevant Governance Stake dips below the required minimum amount of POKT based on # deposited POKT / number of Voters?]